Real Estate in Kristiansand, Norway

 If you are thinking about moving to Kristiansand, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Kristiansand is generally quite high.
 Prices for apartments and houses in the city centre tend to be higher than in the suburbs, but even in the suburbs, the cost of housing is still relatively high.
-Renting an apartment in Kristiansand can cost anywhere from around 5,000 to 10,000 Norwegian kroner per month, while buying a house can cost anywhere from around 1.5 million to 3 million Norwegian kroner," remarked one foreigner who made the move to Kristiansand.
+Renting an apartment in Kristiansand can cost anywhere from around 5,000 to 10,000 Norwegian kroner per month, while buying a house can cost anywhere from around 1.5 million to 3 million Norwegian kroner," said one person in Kristiansand.

 Should I buy or rent a home in Kristiansand?